anicholakos/complete_fxos_tutorial/source/episode02.rst

   ``btnSearch`` button.
 The code is a straightforward Ajax call to the web service hosted at ``http://api.zippopotam.us/us/<YourZIPCode>``.
 This service returns us a JSON formatted string for the ZIP code that we enter.
-  For e.g. if you make the following request http://api.zippopotam.us/us/90210, it will return you the ZIP code details for pincode have a value 90210.
+  For example, if you make the following request http://api.zippopotam.us/us/90210, it will return you the details for the ZIP code 90210.
 A sample JSON response is shown below::

       {"post code": "90210", "country": "United States",